Lime Rock Grand Prix

 - Coyote [Lotus 38/4?]
 (Crockey Peterson): Built 1965 (fifth chassis built) from spares with symmetrical suspension and using some parts from the original 38/2.
 Used by Jim Clark at St Ursanne and Ollon-Villars 1965.
 For Jim Clark at the 1966 Indy 500 (#19 qualified 2nd, finished second).
 Sold to AJ Foyt and wrecked in practice at Milwaukee a week later when the suspension on the straight and the car hit the wall and burst into flames.
 Returned to the UK and rebuilt; returned to Foyt August 1966 but no further results known in 1966.
 Likely to have been the #84 Lotus 38 used by Foyt in the opening races of 1967, then by Gary Congdon at the Indy 500 when he was bumped.
 With the other Foyt 38s wrecked, this last survivor would be the car Foyt raced at Langhorne in July.
 Several years later, a ‘Coyote’ was raced in F5000 by Crockey Peterson, but photographs show that it was a Lotus 38, and it has been identified as 38/4.
 Later sold to Chuck Haines (St Louis, MO) and then to collector James L. Jaeger (Cincinnati, OH).
 Run at the Goodwood Festival of Speed in 1997, 1998 and 2000.
 On display in the Speedway Museum March 2009.
 Ran again at Goodwood 2011.

 - Surtees TS8 (Clive Baker): New for Bob Griffin's Corsair Racing Team (San Antonio, TX) June 1971 for Clive Baker to race in the US series (from Edmonton 1 Aug 1971).
-Retained for Baker for 1972 as teammate to Ron Grable in a new TS11 the team did not reappear after Grable crashed his TS11 at R2 Edmonton 4 Jun 1972 and went bust at some point during the year.
-Both cars to Gus Hutchison and the TS8 was entered by Hutchison's HRE (Dallas, TX) for Syd Demovsky (Chicago, IL) US 1973.
-Ran a full season, with a best finish of ninth in the final race.
-Advertised by Hutchison (Dallas, TX) in Autoweek 22 Sep 1973 and later 7 Dec 1974: "ready to race".
+The TS8 was retained for Baker for 1972 as teammate to Ron Grable in a new TS11, but the team did not reappear after Grable crashed his TS11 at Edmonton on 4 Jun 1972 and went bust at some point during the year.
+Both cars were sold to Gus Hutchison (Dallas, TX), and the TS8 was entered by Hutchison's HRE (Dallas, TX) for Syd Demovsky (Chicago, IL) throughout the 1973 US series, with a best finish of ninth in the final race.
+The TS8 was advertised by Hutchison in Autoweek 22 Sep 1973 and later 7 Dec 1974 as "ready to race".
 Also in the advert was a TS11 which was said to have a new tub and a further new spare tub.
 Subsequent history unknown.